 Problem Sensitivity – The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.

 Inductive Reasoning – The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

 Category Flexibility – The ability to generate or use different sets of rules for combining or grouping things in different ways.

 Below are small descriptions of daily work activities included in some of the careers listed above:

-The Marketing curriculum prepares graduates to assume managerial responsibilities in the broad field of marketing disciplines, such as advertising, brand management, consumer behavior, marketing management, market research, not-for-profit marketing, retailing, sales and services marketing.
+The Marketing curriculum prepares graduates to assume managerial responsibilities in the broad field of marketing disciplines, such as advertising, brand management, consumer behavior, marketing management, market research, not-for-profit marketing, retailing, sales